-Our expertise in LGBTQI family law
+Our expertise in LGBTQIA family law

-Crisp & Co has a number of solicitors with a high level of experience and expertise in LGBTQI family law, including our Senior Partner, Henry Crisp.
+Crisp & Co has a number of solicitors with a high level of experience and expertise in LGBTQIA family law, including our Senior Partner, Henry Crisp.
 Many of our team are trained in mediation and collaborative law and are members of Resolution, an organisation dedicated to non-confrontational methods of dispute resolution.
-We also have many years’ experience representing LGBTQI clients in court, meaning we can always offer you the strongest, most-effective support for your legal issues.
+We also have many years’ experience representing LGBTQIA clients in court, meaning we can always offer you the strongest, most-effective support for your legal issues.

 The sooner you contact a solicitor for help with your family legal issues, the faster and more cost-effectively those issues can usually be resolved.
-Crisp & Co’s specialist LGBTQI family law solicitors can advise you on the full range of legal issues affecting your family, guiding you every step of the way from initial consultation through to resolution.
+Crisp & Co’s specialist LGBTQIA family law solicitors can advise you on the full range of legal issues affecting your family, guiding you every step of the way from initial consultation through to resolution.